Ransomware - Plan of Action

 Unfortunately, negotiating with cyber criminals is often a lost cause as a recent report found that 42% of organizations who paid a ransom did not get their files decrypted.

 Backups are the best first step in your defense against ransomware.

-Encrypt your website.
-Customers often use un-secure WIFI from the grocery store and coffee shops.
-Protect your business customers with https encryption.
-It's easy, just download the new Certificate then send it to your webmaster/host provider.
+It's easy, just download the new https Security Certificate then send it to your webmaster/host provider.